stolostron/multicluster-observability-operator/README.md

 ```
 ./tests/e2e/setup.sh
 ```
-If you want to install the latest multicluster-monitoring-operator image, you can find the latest tag here https://quay.io/repository/open-cluster-management/multicluster-monitoring-operator?tab=tags.
+If you want to install the latest multicluster-observability-operator image, you can find the latest tag here https://quay.io/repository/open-cluster-management/multicluster-observability-operator?tab=tags.
 Then install by
 ```
-./tests/e2e/setup.sh quay.io/open-cluster-management/multicluster-monitoring-operator:<latest tag>
+./tests/e2e/setup.sh quay.io/open-cluster-management/multicluster-observability-operator:<latest tag>
 ```

 4. Access the KinD cluster